 PayPal and Stripe support come out of the box, while other payment processors may need an additional plugin.
 But that again is a pretty easy task.

 And all these things are possible without touching a single line of code.
 More importantly, the plugin incorporates industry-standard security measures, and the plugin is updated regularly to fix the bugs.

-Parallel to the website development you need to register with the payment processor.
-PayPal and Stripe are the popular choices, but Stripe is not available in all countries.
+Parallel to the website development, you need to register with the payment processor.
+PayPal and Stripe are popular choices, but Stripe is not available in all countries.
 You can register with the payment processor available at your location.

 Make sure you start this process early because some processors take time to approve.
 And some even require a ready website before they accept.

 But always a good idea to get in touch with them early.
 Also, make sure they have the WooCommerce integration available.

 These are the only things you require to start your e-commerce store.
 Trust me; it is straightforward to create it yourself.
 The hard part is the business side.
 When you go for WooCommerce based solution at least the technical part is made easy.
 So, you can focus on the business side.